Renegade0/msfm/msfm/readme.txt

 This component adds a Wizard's hat.
 An item with some magical properties and completely new custom animation made by @Smiley for human male mages and sorcerers (the limit is there because the animation only exists for them).

 Wand Case
-This component adds a Wand Case with the storage capacity of 50 pieces to High Hedge, Garlenaís and Orrickís shops.
+This component adds a Wand Case with the storage capacity of 50 pieces to High Hedge, Garlena‚Äôs and Orrick‚Äôs shops.

 Stone of teleportation
 [BETA] This component adds unique artifacts into SOA and TOB campaigns, which allow the whole party to be instantly teleported to previously visited surface areas.
 The effect does not work at plot critical places, such as Spellhold, Underdark etc. The component is currently in a beta state, because I didn't test it through the whole game.
 Use it with caution, it is theoretically possible to skip plot critical triggers.